opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 # Multi-node on-prem deployment with TGI on Xeon Scalable processors on a K8s cluster using Helm Charts

 This deployment section covers multi-node on-prem deployment of the ChatQnA example with OPEA comps to deploy using the TGI service.
-There are several slice-n-dice ways to enable RAG with vectordb and LLM models, but here we will be covering one option of doing it for convenience : we will be showcasing  how to build an e2e chatQnA with Redis VectorDB and neural-chat-7b-v3-3 model, deployed on a Kubernetes cluster.
+There are several slice-n-dice ways to enable RAG with vectordb and LLM models, but here we will be covering one option of doing it for convenience : we will be showcasing  how to build an e2e chatQnA with Redis VectorDB and neural-chat-7b-v3-3 model, deployed on a Kubernetes cluster using Helm.
 For more information on how to setup a Xeon based Kubernetes cluster along with the development pre-requisites, please follow the instructions here (*** ### Kubernetes Cluster and Development Environment***).
 For a quick introduction on Helm Charts, visit the helm section in  [Getting Started with Kubernetes for ChatQnA](./k8s_getting_started.md)